aws-samples/aws-modernization-with-dynatrace/content/40_migrate_and_modernize/10_identify.md

 ## Service Review

 1 .
-In Dynatrace, open the `transactions and services` page from the the left side menu.
+In Dynatrace, open the `transactions and services` page from the left side menu.

 2 .
 Use the Management Zones filter to pick the `ez-travel` option